jjmccollum/teiphy/README.md

 ### Lacunae and Other Missing Data

 In the interest of accounting for all witnesses, a collation might include placeholder `rdg` or `witDetail` elements for witnesses that are entirely lacunose, illegible, or otherwise unavailable (e.g., due to missing images or irrelevance due to a different reading in an overlapping passage) at each point of variation.
-As long as these placeholders are labeled with `@type` elements, you can specify that they mark missing data using the `-m` argument in the `convert_tei.py` script.
+As long as these placeholders are labeled with `@type` elements, you can specify that they mark missing data using the `-m` argument with any command invoked through the `main.py` script.

 Consider the following set of variation units: